sphereio/sphere-brickfox-connector/README.md

   Commands:

-    import-products [options]  Imports new and changed Brickfox products from XML into your SPHERE.IO project. import-product-updates [options]  Imports Brickfox product stock and price changes into your SPHERE.IO project. export-orders [options]  Exports new orders from your SPHERE.IO project into Brickfox XML file. import-orders-status [options]  Imports order and order entry status changes from Brickfox into your SPHERE.IO project.
+    import-products [options]  Imports new and changed Brickfox products from XML into your SPHERE.IO project. import-products-updates [options]  Imports Brickfox product stock and price changes into your SPHERE.IO project. export-orders [options]  Exports new orders from your SPHERE.IO project into Brickfox XML file. import-orders-status [options]  Imports order and order entry status changes from Brickfox into your SPHERE.IO project.